Argyrochosma pilifera

 Argyrochosma pilifera is a fern endemic to Mexico.
 It has lance-shaped, divided leaves with dark purple axes; the undersides of the leaves are coated in white powder.
-First described as a species in 1956, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+It is typically found growing on shaded rock faces.
+Sparse hairs on the undersides of the leaves help distinguish it from closely related species.
+First described as a species in 1956, it was transferred to the new genus Argyrochosma in 1987.

 Description

 Argyrochosma pilifera is a medium-sized epipetric fern.
 The short, compact rhizome may be upright or horizontal.
 It bears thin, linear scales 4 mm long, of an orange-brown to dark-brown color, with entire (toothless) margins.

-From it, the fronds arise in clumps.
+The fronds arise in clumps from the rhizome.
 From base to tip of leaf, they are up to 25 cm long.
 Of this length, about 40% is made up by the stipe (the stalk of the leaf, below the blade).
 Both stipe and rachis (leaf axis) are round and of a dark purplish color, bearing sparse, drooping hairs.

 The leaf blades are lanceolate in shape.
 They are bipinnate to bipinnate-pinnatifid (cut into pinnae and pinnules that may be deeply lobed).
 Each leaf has 8 to 10 pairs of pinnae, their stalks being opposite to one another or nearly so.
 The leaf segments are oblong and bear lobes.
 They are typically 6 mm and 4 mm broad, with the dark color of the stalks passing into the leaf tissue at the base.
 The under side of each leaf is covered with white farina (powder) and bears some multicellular hairs 1 to 2 mm long, similar to those on stipe and rachis.
 Both of these features are lacking on the upper side of the leaf.

 The sori lie along the veins, occupying one-half or more of their length at the edge of the leaf.
 The leaf edges are neither curved under nor otherwise modified into false indusia.

 It is similar to Argyrochosma pallens, A. palmeri, and A. peninsularis, but can be distinguished by the presence of hairs on the axes and undersides of leaves.